-NOTE: Encryption and decryption of data is done implicitly when the kernel triggers Pluto to set up a new Security Association.
+NOTE: Encryption and decryption of data is done implicitly when the pluto daemon is asked to set up a new Security Association.

 For proper operation of the in-module integrity verification, the prelink has to be disabled.
-This can be done by setting PRELINKING=no in the /etc/sysconfig/prelink configuration file.
+For this purpose, Libreswan installs a libreswan-prelink.conf file in \$